Out of this world dining experiences!

 This is about as fresh as it gets!
 Zauo provides the thrilling experience of catching your choice of fish and then having a chef prepare it to your liking.
 If you’re hungry make sure to catch an extra large fish.
 You have the option of not catching your meal, but where’s the fun in that?!
 Fishing for dinner can prove to be a challenge, especially when you’re extra hungry.
 The Zauo staff is an energetic bunch and will celebrate with anyone who finally scores their meal!

-Shinjuku Washington Hotel 1F, 3-2-9, Nishishinjuku, Shinjuku-ku, Tokyo
+Address: Shinjuku Washington Hotel 1F, 3-2-9, Nishishinjuku, Shinjuku-ku, Tokyo

-9. Ninja Akasaka: Ninja Café
+7. Ninja Akasaka: Ninja Café

 If you thrive in cheesiness, then Ninja Akasaka is right up your ally.
 As soon as you enter the café, a ninja appears and guides you through mysterious corridors to your private booth.
 Ninja stars, katana, ninja themed dishes and dim lighting all create the perfect concoction for a night to make you feel like the most cliché tourist that ever lived.
 It’s worth it though; the effort and time put into the restaurant’s theme doesn’t overshadow the quality of the food.
 I highly recommend Ninja Akasaka to anyone craving wonderfully cheesy entertainment and decent food.

-2-14-3, Nagatacho, Chiyoda-ku, Tokyo, Tokyu plaza Akasaka 1F
+Address: 2-14-3, Nagatacho, Chiyoda-ku, Tokyo, Tokyu plaza Akasaka 1F

-10. Alice in Wonderland Cafés
+8. Alice in Wonderland Café

 Escape to Wonderland and experience one of Japan’s five Alice in Wonderland themed cafés.
 These aren’t just cliché touristy places to eat, the Wonderland cafés exhibit lavish seating and delicate architectural designs that stay true to the theme.
 Adorable waitresses wear Lolita Alice inspired dresses and the food maintains the quirks of Wonderland that people love.
 The long tables, vibrant themed patterns and creative food options transport customers to their own personal Wonderland tea party.

-Alice in a Labyrinth: Sun building 5F, 8-8-5, Ginza, Chuo-ku, Tokyo 104-0061
+Address: Sun building 5F, 8-8-5, Ginza, Chuo-ku, Tokyo 104-0061